 Faraday Cups

-A Faraday cup is a conductive device designed to catch or collect charged particles, such as ions or electrons, in a vacuum environment.
-When a beam of charged particles strikes the cup, electrons flow through a connected circuit to neutralize the charge.
-The resulting electric current is directly proportional to the number of particles hitting the cup.
+A Faraday cup is a device used to intercept charged particles such as ions or electrons in a vacuum environment and provide a measure of the associated charge or current.
+When a beam of charged particles strikes the conductive cup, current flows through a connected circuit to neutralize the charge.
+The current that flows is directly proportional to the number of particles hitting the cup.
 Faraday cups are highly accurate and robust universal charge detectors, independent of the energy, mass, or chemical nature of the particles.

 Faraday cups are typically shielded from radiation produced, and can be either cooled (e.g., air or water) or uncooled.
 Even when deposited power is low, Faraday cups typically do need to be cooled because of the limited thermal conductivity of the isolated cup electrode.